Travel.State.Gov >

 The Process

-Because Bulgaria is party to the Hague Adoption Convention, adopting from Bulgaria must follow a specific process designed to meet the Convention’s requirements.
-A brief summary of the Convention adoption process is given below.
-You must complete these steps in the following order so that your adoption meets all necessary legal requirements.
+Because Bulgaria is party to the Hague Adoption Convention, adoptions from Bulgaria must follow a specific process designed to meet the Convention’s requirements.
+A brief summary of the Convention adoption process is provided below.
+You must complete these steps in the following order to meet all necessary legal requirements.
+Adoptions completed out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.

-The U.S. ASP must work with a Bulgarian adoption agency that has been accredited by the Bulgarian Ministry of Justice.
+The U.S. adoption service provider must work with a Bulgarian adoption agency that has been accredited by the Bulgarian Ministry of Justice.
 The U.S. ASP may not work directly with the Ministry of Justice.
 For a complete list of Bulgarian adoption agencies accredited by the Bulgarian Ministry of Justice, please visit the web site of the U.S. Embassy in Sofia, Bulgaria.

-Once the U.S. government determines that you are “eligible” and “suitable” to adopt, you or your adoption agency will forward your information to the adoption authority in Bulgaria.
-Bulgaria’s Ministry of Justice will review your application to determine whether you are also eligible to adopt under Bulgaria’s law.
+After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the adoption authority in Bulgaria as part of your adoption application.
+Bulgaria’s adoption authority will review your application to determine whether you are also suitable and eligible to adopt under Bulgaria’s law.

 Due to the priority given to children with special needs, the Bulgarian Ministry of Justice processes referrals of prospective adoptive parents willing to adopt a child with special needs before other referrals.
 A child with special needs is defined as a child with significant health issues or a child over seven years of age.